walkor/workerman-manual/resource/doc/en/development/standard.md

 Worker::runAll();
 ```

-## Code Specification in WorkerMan
+## Code Specification in Workerman

 1. Class names are written in UpperCamelCase, and the class file name must be the same as the class name inside the file for automatic loading.
 For example:
 ```php